 The advantages of softscape landscaping are below:

-A softscape vs hardscape comparison for shading reveals that elements like trees and large plants provide natural shading.
+- Natural Shading Solution: A softscape and hardscape comparison for shading reveals that elements like trees and large plants provide natural shading.
 Greenery also brings a cooling effect to outdoor spaces by reducing heat.

 When you understand the difference between softscape and hardscape, it’s essential to understand the cons of these two also for taking an informed decision: